mtycks/em-em-recipes/content/blog/bibimbap/index.md

 #### Final step

-Top with a generous sprinkling of roasted sesame seeds and/or some crushed roasted seaweed.
+Top with a generous sprinkling of roasted sesame seeds and/or some crushed roasted seaweed, and serve with the sauce on the side.